 Texas has very strict laws holding dog owners liable for damages caused by their pets.
-If you or someone you love was bitten by a dog in Houston, you may be eligible for compensation from its owner.
+So, if a dog in Houston bit you or someone you love, you might be eligible for compensation from its owner.

-Our lawyers at Loncar Lyon Jenkins serving Houston can collect the evidence we need to show that the owner of the dog is responsible for the injuries caused by the bite.
-We can put together a case on your behalf and pursue the compensation you may qualify to receive.
+A Houston dog bite lawyer at Loncar Lyon Jenkins can help collect the evidence needed to show that the dog’s owner is responsible for the injuries caused by the bite.
+Then, we can put together a case on your behalf and pursue the compensation you may qualify to receive.
 We work on a no-win-no-fee basis, which means we get paid for our services only when you get paid for your injury.